agentio/serviceinfrastructure/content/docs/endpoints/next17-1.md

 So it feels like we should go with the one that has the better tradeoffs.
 So I'd go with the last one.
 Which one?
 Well, you could go with RAML.
 You could go with WSDL-- I think it's pronounced.
 You can go with WADL, or WADL, depending on where you're from.
-Or you can go with OPEN API Initiative also previously known as Swagger.
+Or you can go with Open API Initiative also previously known as Swagger.
 How many of you have used Swagger?
 Cool.
 OK.
 So that is the one we're using.
 If you use Swagger, the whole point is that you're able to do many cool things.
 You specify mainly for components.
 So when you're doing a Swagger API, you have information about the API itself.